 - Backup from Otherworld: Downplayed due to his status as a Non-Action Guy.
 However, he provides support in the Lich King fight when the players are brought into Frostmourne and help him defeat the Spirit Warden, using a moment of opportunity with the blade weakened enough to return the players to their bodies.
 Once Frostmourne is shattered, his soul is freed from the blade and he proceeds to mass resurrect the raid so they can finish off Arthas.

-- Big Good: Became the leading figure of the Alliance following Lothar's death.
+- Big Good: Became the leading figure of the Alliance following Lothar's death though he was already in practice its political leader while Lothar was leading its armies.

 - Chekhov's Gunman: He died in Warcraft III and provided the ironic narration for Wrath of the Lich King, but beyond that, few expected him to play a role of particular importance in the present.
 Fast forward to the last patch of the expansion and he shows up as a ghost within Frostmourne.